-S. COADY: This year, we are introducing a new green technology tax credit of 20 per cent to help businesses with specific capital costs in this area.
+This year, we are introducing a new green technology tax credit of 20 per cent to help businesses with specific capital costs in this area.

-This new tax credit, along with the \$17.1 million for the Low Carbon Economy Leadership Fund, will complement other investments such as: \$1.9 million for electric vehicle charging infrastructure, as well as a \$2,500 rebate for consumers who purchase or lease all-electric vehicles and \$1,500 rebate for the purchase or lease of plug-in hybrid vehicles to help encourage and move towards electric vehicles; and, \$2 million to help transition homes whose sole source of heat is oil to electricity.
-The program will now provide a rebate of up to \$5,000 - double what we introduced last year.
+This new tax credit, along with the \$17.1 million for the Low Carbon Economy Leadership Fund, will complement other such investments as:

+- ▶ \$1.9 million for electric vehicle charging infrastructure, as well as a \$2,500 rebate for consumers who purchase or lease all-electric vehicles and \$1,500 rebate for the purchase or lease of plug-in hybrid vehicles to help encourage the purchase of electric vehicles; and, - ▶ \$2 million to help transition homes whose sole source of heat is oil to electricity.
+The program will now provide a rebate of up to \$5,000 double the existing rebate of up to \$2,500.